Nov 30, 2014

 Locomotion in Cockroach

-Cockroach has three pairs of legs and two pairs of wings.
+Cockroaches use three pairs of legs for walking and two pairs of wings for flying.

 Locomotion in Cockroach